 Understanding VPN Port Forwarding: A Closer Look

 VPN port forwarding is a powerful feature that allows you to establish direct connections to specific devices or services behind your VPN server.
-It enables you to access resources that are otherwise blocked or unreachable due to network configurations or firewalls.
+It enables you to access resources that are unreachable due to network configurations or firewalls.

 In a typical VPN connection, all traffic is routed through the VPN server, which masks your IP address and encrypts your data for privacy and security.
 However, this can also result in some limitations, such as difficulty in accessing devices on your local network or using certain applications that require direct connections.